Trinity: Before the Council of Nicaea

-The developed doctrine of the Trinity is not explicit in the books that constitute the New Testament, though it is implicit in John, and it was first formulated as early Christians attempted to understand the relationship between Jesus and God in their scriptural documents and prior traditions.
+The Trinity was formulated as early Christians attempted to understand the relationship between Jesus and God in their scriptures and prior traditions.
 According to Margaret Baker, Trinitarian theology has roots in pre-Christian Palestinian beliefs about angels.

 An early reference to the three "persons" of later Trinitarian doctrines appears towards the end of the first century, where Clement of Rome rhetorically asks in his epistle as to why corruption exists among some in the Christian community; "Do we not have one God, and one Christ, and one gracious Spirit that has been poured out upon us, and one calling in Christ?"
 (1 Clement 46:6).
 A similar example is found in the first-century Didache, which directs Christians to "baptize in the name of the Father and of the Son and of the Holy Spirit".

 Ignatius of Antioch similarly refers to all three persons around AD 110, exhorting obedience to "Christ, and to the Father, and to the Spirit".

 The pseudonymous Ascension of Isaiah, written sometime between the end of the first century and the beginning of the third century, possesses a "proto-Trinitarian" view, such as in its narrative of how the inhabitants of the sixth heaven sing praises to "the primal Father and his Beloved Christ, and the Holy Spirit".

 Justin Martyr (AD 100 – c.
 165) also writes, "in the name of God, the Father and Lord of the universe, and of our Saviour Jesus Christ, and of the Holy Spirit".
 Justin Martyr is the first to use much of the terminology that would later become widespread in codified Trinitarian theology.
 For example, he describes that the Son and Father are the same "being" (ousia) and yet are also distinct faces (prosopa), anticipating the three persons (hypostases) that come with Tertullian and later authors.
 Justin describes how Jesus, the Son, is distinguishable from the Father but also derives from the Father, using the analogy of a fire (representing the Son) that is lit from its source, a torch (representing the Father).
 At another point, Justin Martyr wrote that "we worship him [Jesus Christ] with reason, since we have learned that he is the Son of the living God himself, and believe him to be in second place and the prophetic Spirit in the third" (1 Apology 13, cf. ch.
 60).

 About the Christian Baptism, he wrote that "in the name of God, the Father and Lord of the universe, and of our Saviour Jesus Christ, and of the Holy Spirit, they then receive the washing with water", highlighting the liturgical use of a Trinitarian formula.
 Justin Martyr produced a rudimentary version of the Trinitarian doctrine.

-Some authors state that Justin's texts were Binitarian, and the same applies to the texts of Tertullian and Eusebius of Caesarea.